 The inability to express our emotions can leave us feeling anxious, angry, confused and stressed, which is why it’s so important to develop your emotional intelligence and learn how to communicate with yourself and those around you.

 If you’re aware that you struggle with expressing your emotions, try talking to your closest friend or family member and open up just a little bit at a time until you become more comfortable with sharing.
-If this seems like too big of a first step for you, then consider finding a therapist to talk to.
+If this seems like too big of a first step for you, then consider finding a mental health professional to talk to.

 Therapy has become increasingly popular as more people recognize the benefits of exploring your thoughts, experiences and feelings.
-Additionally, therapy will help improve your communication skills, and, in turn, your ability to express your emotions, as well as provide insight into your life.
+Additionally, therapy will help improve your communication skills and, in turn, your ability to express your emotions, as well as provide insight into your life.
+Utilizing mental health services is nothing to be ashamed of.
+If you are struggling with your emotions or just feel like you need to talk to someone, seeing a therapist is no different than any other type of health care.

-You should make an attempt to write in your journal every day—even if it’s just a short entry.
+You should make an attempt to write in your journal every day — even if it’s just a short entry.
 Looking back on your entries can help you pick up on negative thought patterns or provide further insight into problems and how you choose to react to them.
+Journaling is an excellent way to work through challenging situations without the help of a therapist, too.
+Plus, it can help you develop better coping skills.

 Source: pim pic/Shutterstock.com

-In today’s tech-savvy world, we’ve constantly surrounded by our gadgets.
-While they have made our lives easier in some ways, they have also impacted our mental health.
+If you feel like social media has triggered, or is contributing to, mental health problems in yourself or a loved one, you’re not alone.
+In today’s tech-savvy world, we’re constantly surrounded by our gadgets.
+While they have made our lives easier in some ways, they have also impacted our mental health in some not-so-positive ways.
 Social media can ignite feelings of inadequacy and unhappiness, as it begs us to compare ourselves to others.
 This is something that everyone experiences, but the more that we practice self-awareness and build our confidence, the less this will impact us.

-Cutting down on your social media time is one way to build more positive thinking habits, as well as learn how to recognize that comparisons are not helpful and we never truly know what is happening in someone’s life just based on their social media profile.
+Cutting down on your social media time is one way to build more positive thinking habits, as well as recognizing that comparisons are just not helpful.
+We can’t truly know all that is happening in someone else's life just from following their social media profile.

 Set Yourself Up for Success

-Start the year off right with a few attainable mental health goals to get yourself in a better headspace and keep you motivated all year long.
-Pick a few of these tips that you think are a priority to you and don’t beat yourself up if you’re not meeting all of your goals right away.
+Start the new year off right with a few attainable, mental health goals to get yourself in a better headspace and keep you motivated all year long.
+Pick a few of the tips above that you think are a priority to you and don’t beat yourself up if you’re not meeting all of your goals right away.
 After all, they are just goals, not rules.